klipolis/content-cycle/Content Cycle Guide.md

 Guide to return content to the public.

 ## Public collection

-Actions
+### Actions

-- share with public useful information, don't hold privately
+- share back to public all the useful information, don't hold privately

-Contens
+### Contents

+- text documents
+- lists
+- images
+- publications
+- social profiles

+### Public domain spaces

+Public domain spaces promise that contents will be accessible for anyone in the future and will not disappear for a long time.

+You can share the following content types in various file formats:

+- text files
+- image files
+- video files
+- combination of these
+- raw media files
--
+- raw code files

+### Public

 ## Private colection